-You can put the following notice on any campaign posters that you make.
-NEA s.
-250(2) Any person who without authority takes down, removes, covers up, mutilates, defaces or alters any campaign material is guilty of an offence.
+You may place this notice on all of your posters, "Section 250(2) Nunavut Elections Act: Any person who without authority takes down, removes, covers up, mutilates, defaces or alters any campaign material is guilty of an offence."

-- Influence voters: At a campaign gathering or otherwise, a candidate can not offer money, food, drinks, gifts, prizes, or other handouts that people may see as a bribe-to get a voter to vote a certain way, or to not vote.
-For example, you can not offer a truck or TV, alcohol or a case of juice. - Slander, libel, insults: Candidates should not make comments towards or about other candidates that involve lies, slander, libel, and insults.
+Influence voters: At a campaign gathering or otherwise, a candidate cannot offer money, food, drinks, gifts, prizes, or other handouts that people may see as a bribe-to get a voter to vote a certain way, or to not vote.
+For example, you cannot offer a truck or TV, alcohol or a case of juice.

+Slander, libel, insults: Candidates should not make comments towards or about other candidates that involve lies, slander, libel, and insults.
 This applies to all media including Facebook, Twitter, and other social media.